reiyua/AntiPikaso/README.md

 # AntiPikaso
-Twitter bot that replies to people using that one a link on how to screenshot.
+Twitter bot that replies to people using that one bot a link on how to screenshot.

 Idea based off of this tweet: